1776 to 1976 Quarter Dollar Value and Errors

 75% Copper, 25% Nickel (clad), with some 40% silver-clad versions from San Francisco Mint

 Citizens loved the new look, and the coin quickly became a collectible.
-However, what makes these quarters even more special today is their errors, mint marks, and variations that have turned an ordinary commemorative coin into a numismatic collectible.
+However, the 1776 to 1976 quarter dollar error issues, mint marks, and variations have turned some of these ordinary commemorative coins into a numismatic collectible.

 Coins minted in Denver bear the "D" mint mark and are some of the most frequently encountered.
-However, pairing the bicentennial quarter d mint mark value with an error like the filled "D" can increase its worth significantly.
+However, pairing the bicentennial quarter D mint mark value with an error like the filled "D" can increase its worth.

 For most circulated examples, there is little premium beyond face value.
 However, certified uncirculated coins, especially in grades MS65 and above, can be expensive.
 The population data from PCGS and NGC underscores the rarity of top-grade coins: